angrbrd/hyperledger-fabric-basics/README.md

 From the command line of your Docker Quickstart Terminal:

-(1) Clone the `fabric-images` repository and set the appropriate environment
+(1) Clone the `fabric-images` repository and set the appropriate environment settings.

 	git clone https://github.com/IBM-Blockchain/fabric-images.git
 	cd fabric-images/docker-compose
 	. setenv.sh

-(2) Start either a single peer with CA network or a four peer with CA network:
+(2) Start either a single peer with membership services network or a four peer with with membership services network:

 	docker-compose -f single-peer-ca.yaml up